Suzuki Swift: Swift Sport (RS416/ZC31S)

 In September 2005, Suzuki launched the Sport version of the new Swift in Japan, and in September 2006 the model was introduced in most European markets.
-Named "Swift Sport", it is powered by an enhanced M16A unit, a high-revving 1.6-liter, naturally aspirated DOHC VVT four-cylinder engine with an 11.1:1 compression ratio, high lift cams, forged pistons, and strengthened valve springs.
+Named "Swift Sport", it is powered by an enhanced M16A unit, a high-revving 1.6-liter, naturally aspirated DOHC VVT four-cylinder engine with an 11.1:1 compression ratio, four-bolt mains, chain-driven high-lift cams with solid lifters, forged pistons cooled by oil squirters, an internally polished intake manifold and strengthened valve springs.
 The 1.6-liter engine produces 125 PS and 148 Nm torque.
 At 3765 mm, the car is 70 mm longer than the standard Swift.
 The Swift Sport features sportier bumpers and spoilers, a stiffer suspension, twin exhaust pipes, red sport seats (with Recaro seats optional) and four-wheel disc brakes on 16-inch wheels.
 The European Swift Sport features five-speed manual transmission, the three-door body variant, 17-inch wheels (16-inch also available) and electronic stability control (ESC).

 In July 2008, Suzuki Germany launched a limited edition of Swift Sport called N'Style Rally to pay tribute to the Suzuki's Group N Junior World Rally Championship car and only limited to 500 units.
 It was offered exclusively in black and is covered with Suzuki Motorsport's logos and decals.

 In 2007, Suzuki Arena Kyoto Rakunan, a Suzuki dealership located in Kyoto prefecture collaborated with Japanese tuner Tommykaira to modify the Swift Sport; the resulting model was sold as Tommykaira S-Ss (Super Swift Sports).

-In 2008, the Swift Sport has undergone a minor restyling which mostly influenced the interior and gear ratios.
+In 2008, the Swift Sport underwent a minor restyling which mostly changed the interior and gear ratios.
+The final drive ratio was shortened from 4.235 to 4.388 for better acceleration, while the redline was raised to 7200 rpm from the earlier 6800, which is reflected on the changed rev counter.